lanacee/project-flyDAR/README.md

 # 🪰 FlyDAR - Fruit Fly Detection Alert Response

 Try out FlyDAR here:
 [🪰 FLYDAR](https://flydar.herokuapp.com/)

 Demo the app it by registering and adding this sample fly-trap Unique ID: **ABC-123**

+Update: this app was deployed using Heroku's free tier which is sadly no longer available

 ##  About Fruit Fly